dmabery/dltn.io/posts/Season-Long Friendships 1e859480f2ad485390c8754f01203ad2_fixed.md

 Title: "Season-Long Friendships"
 Tags: ['life']
 Date: "July 11, 2022 9:14 PM (GMT)"
-Description: "Society has deemed it "the right thing" to become life-long friends with every acquaintance you have.
+Description: "Society has deemed it 'the right thing' to become life-long friends with every acquaintance you have.
 This can lead to too much emotional burden and shallow friendships.
 Instead, we need to advocate more for season-long friendships."
 Published: True
 Slug: "season-long-friendships"
 Type: "Essay"